 Academic outcomes related to household income contribute to some of the largest and most pervasive achievement gaps across the nation and SREB region.
-In reading, the achievement gap for fourth graders from low-income families and all other fourth graders in the region scoring at or above the Basic level on NAEP narrowed by 2 percentage points from 2013 to 2017, shrinking in 10 SREB states.
-The gap at the Proficient level or above was smaller in nine SREB states in 2017, narrowing by 1 percentage point overall in the region from 2013.
-In math at the Basic level, the regional gap between income groups widened by 2 percentage points, but the gap at the Proficient level shrank by 2 points.
-National trends were similar.
+In reading, the achievement gap for fourth graders from low-income families and all other fourth graders in the region scoring at or above the Basic level on NAEP

-- In reading, the percentages of black, white and Hispanic students scoring at or above Proficient on NAEP rose from 2013 to 2017, to 22 percent, 46 percent and 26 percent, respectively. - In math, the percentages of black, white and Hispanic students scoring at or above Proficient declined from 2013 to 2017, to 18 percent, 50 percent and 25 percent, respectively.
+- In reading, the percentages of black and Hispanic students scoring at or above Proficient on NAEP rose from 2013 to 2017, to 22 percent and 19 percent, respectively.
+The percentage of white students scoring at that level declined over the period, to 45 percent. - In math, the percentages of black and Hispanic students scoring at or above Proficient on NAEP rose from 2013 to 2017, to 24 percent and 33 percent, respectively.
+The percentage of white students scoring at that level declined over the period, to 59 percent.